retaildevcrews/ngsa-app/k6/README.md

 ## Verify ngsa-memory is receiving requests from k6

-Check logs for ngsa-memory pod and locate the "UserAgent" attribute, it and verify that looks like this. `UserAgent":"k6/0.44.0 (https://k6.io/)`
+Check logs for ngsa-memory pod and locate the "UserAgent" attribute, and verify that looks like this. `UserAgent":"k6/0.44.0 (https://k6.io/)`

 ```bash